-Jailbreaking obviously does not mean breaking into a jail to get the prisoners out.
+Jailbreaking the iOS – Jailbreaking obviously does not mean breaking into jail to get the prisoners out.
 It is something else to do in the context of the iOS operating system. iOS has a lot of limitations such as it runs its own apps only.

 Removal of this limitation by breaking into through the use of hardware or software exploits is called iOS jailbreaking.
-On successfully jailbreaking an Apple device, the user gets a direct access to the Operating System.
+On successfully jailbreaking an Apple device, the user gets direct access to the Operating System.
 The additional useful extensions and the other themes and applications can now be downloaded which were previously unavailable on the Apple store.
-Jailbreaking basically breaks the authorization or the restrictions put by apple which allows to run third-party applications.
+Jailbreaking basically breaks the authorization or the restrictions put by Apple which allows running third-party applications.

 The reasons for jailbreaking: